mandeep/Travis-Encrypt/README.rst

         --help                  Show the help message and quit --env                   Encrypt an environment variable

+When the command is entered, the application will issue a prompt where the user can enter either a password or environment variable.
+In both cases, the prompt will print 'Password:'.
+Once the prompt is answered, Travis Encrypt will write the encrypted password or environment variable to the given .travis.yml file.

 Example of password encryption::

     $  travis-encrypt mandeep Travis-Encrypt /home/user/.travis.yml